George Dodington (died 1720): Political career

 At the 1715 general election, Dodington was returned unopposed as MP for Bridgwater.
 Also from 1715 he was Lord Lieutenant of Somerset.
 He became very rich and commissioned Sir John Vanbrugh to design a large mansion to be built on his estate in Eastbury.

 Death and legacy

-Dodington died on 28 March 1720 and left his estate to his nephew George Bubb, who assumed the surname of Dodington and commissioned the building of Eastbury Park.
+Dodington died on 28 March 1720 and left his estate to his nephew George Bubb, who assumed the surname of Dodington by a private act of Parliament, Bubb's Name Act 1717 (4 Geo.
+1. c.
+1 Pr.).
+He also commissioned the building of Eastbury Park.